- WPF Metro Part 1 - Modern UI for WPF

 There are several custom border controls available, although usage is discouraged because they are not very metro!

-The code is available on CodePlex and I’ve tried to keep it up to date with new additions and fixes being made over the weekends.
+The code is available on GitHub and I've tried to keep it up to date with new additions and fixes being made over the weekends.

 The code is fully StyleCop compliant.
 If you don't use StyleCop or even don't know what it is, I suggest you read this.